vishipayyallore/speaker-series-2023/AzureOpenAI/2023Jul05_Prompt_Engineering_Part1/README.md

 ![Iterative Process 2 | 100x100](./Documentation/Images/Iterative_2.PNG)

-## X. Promts with Parameters customization
+## X. Prompts with Parameters customization

 > 1. Please refer to the Prompt text and parameters below
 > 1. Demo with different parameters